mehdee81/imte/README.md

 ## Examples

-Convert an image to a vector:
+Convert an image to a tensor:
    ```
-   python imve.py -tovector "c.png"
+   python imve.py -totensor "c.png" -name "image2"
    ```

-Convert a vector to an image:
+Convert a tensor to an image:
    ```
-   python imve.py -toimage tensor
+   python imve.py -toimage "image2.pt" -name "image2"
    ```

 Remove a file: